linkedin/dagli/documentation/transformers.md

 Of course, we could have also combined our feature values using a `DensifiedVector` transformer, but using the configurator allowed us to express this more clearly and concisely.

-For many input types, conversions are rarely used, and no `with[InputName]Input()` method to provide a configurator will be available (for example, `LiblinearClassification` does not define a `withLabelInput()` method because the label can be any arbitrary type).
+For many input types, conversions are rarely used, and no no-arg `with[InputName]Input()` method to provide a configurator will be available (for example, `LiblinearClassification` does not define a `withLabelInput()` method because the label can be any arbitrary type).
 If you're writing a new transformer and would like to provide configurators for your inputs, please see [com.linkedin.dagli.input](../common/src/main/java/com/linkedin/dagli/input/) for existing implementations (and base classes that can be extended to create configurators for new input types).

 # Prepared Transformers
 Prepared transformers are essentially functions: they accept inputs and produce an output.
 However, they can sometimes be a little more complicated than this implies when they use minibatching or benefit from caching data across examples (e.g. to reuse thread-local buffers).